iacopo97/Multimodal-SAM-Adapter/README.md

 cd segmentation
 bash dist_test.sh configs/DELIVER/Segformer_MMSAM_adapter_large_DELIVER_1024x1024_ss_RGBLIDAR.py /path/to/checkpoint_file 1 --eval mIoU --show-dir visualization_directory --resize-dim 1024 1024 #resize-dim is (800,600) in case of FMB
 ```
-To evaluate MM SAM-Adapter + Segformer head on DeLiVER test set in easy/hard split on a single node with 2 gpus run.
+To evaluate MM SAM-Adapter + Segformer head on DeLiVER test set in easy/hard split on a single node with 1 gpu run the command mentioned below.
 In order to do this kind of evaluation it is needed to change the test dict within the config file specifying the type of dataset needed, i.e. DELIVER_easy:
 ```
 cd segmentation
 bash dist_test.sh configs/DELIVER/Segformer_MMSAM_adapter_large_DELIVER_1024x1024_ss_RGBLIDAR_easy.py /path/to/checkpoint_file 1 --eval mIoU --show-dir visualization_directory --resize-dim 1024 1024 #resize-dim is (800,600) in case of FMB